Jason Grimshaw: Relationships

 Jason had a relationship with Sarah Platt played by Tina O'Brien (pictured).

-In 2009, Jason began dating David Platt's ex-girlfriend Tina McIntyre (Michelle Keegan).
+In 2009, Jason began dating David Platt's (Jack P. Shepherd) ex-girlfriend Tina McIntyre (Michelle Keegan).
 Speaking of the storyline, Thomas said "I just thought it was really good for their storylines because I knew it'd bring the Platts and the Grimshaws back together in their usual warring ways.
 Who could forget the famous fight on the cobbles between Gail and Eileen?
 I think at some point that'll come again.
 There's always banter from one side of the Street to the other."
 Asked what attracts Tina to Jason, Thomas replied: "I think it's because she's quite full-on with Jason.
 She made a big effort with him in the beginning, so he just played off that and spiced up his life a bit in the process.
 He wanted a bit more fun than just sitting there having a pint in The Rovers every day."
 It all came a little out of the blue, did not it?
 "Yeah, Jason completely wasn't aware that Tina fancied him.
 She had to come onto him to make him realise, but as soon as he got the sign, he was in there!
 It doesn't take him long to get his pants off!
 I think Jason was playing with the situation a bit as well to see what he could get out of her.
 When he started getting the right signals, he just thought 'I might as well have a go'.
 They seem to be very happy at the moment."